jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 - Complete, correct, unambiguous, verifiable
 - Necessary, feasible, prioritized

 Dennis et al. (2012) note that the analysis and design phases of a system implementation effort are very closely linked.
 That is, the product/s of requirements analysis are "initial designs".
 They also note that requirements are expressed first as **business requirements** (from the perspective of stakeholders, including users) and then as **system requirements** (from the perspective of developers).
-Requirements are also categorized as **functional** (business tasks a system must perform) and **nonfunctional** (operational, performance, security, cultural and political requirements that affect system requirements).
+Requirements are also categorized as **functional** (business tasks a system must perform) and **nonfunctional** (operational, performance, security, cultural and political requirements that affect system requirements and may arise from regulations such as Sarbanes-Oxley or the desire to comply with standards such as COBIT, ISO 9000, and the Capability Maturity Model).

 ### Gathering requirements